Husqvarna Norden 901

-The Husqvarna Norden 901 is a dual-sport motorcycle produced by Husqvarna Motorcycles since autumn 2021.
-Technically, it is largely based on the KTM 890 Adventure.
+The Husqvarna Norden is a dual-sport motorcycle produced by Husqvarna Motorcycles.
+The Swedish brand has a well-established history dating back to 1903 or so.
+Husqvarna Motorcycles has maintained uninterrupted production of its machines.
+As of 2025 its parent company is Austria's KTM and offerings share a lot of commonalities.

 History

-The Norden 901 was first presented at the EICMA 2019.
-In October 2021 it was then presented to the public as a series model and largely corresponded to the study from 2019.
-With the Norden 901, a two-cylinder engine is available in a Husqvarna motorcycle for the first time since the brand has belonged to Pierer Mobility, the co-owner of KTM.
+The Norden 901 was first presented to the public at the EICMA 2019 Milan based motorcycle show.
+The Norden 901, is the largest displacement offering of the Norden branded machines and has a two-cylinder liquid cooled KTM built engine.
+Both Husqvarna and KTIM are subsidiaries of Pierer Mobility.

 Specifications

 Engine

 The engine of the Norden 901 is a water-cooled in-line 2-cylinder with a capacity of 889 cm3, which exhibits extremely low-vibration thanks to two balancer shafts.
 The engine is based on the KTM LC8c engine which powers the KTM 890 Adventure.

 Equipment

 The equipment of the Norden 901 is similar to that of the KTM 890 Adventure in many areas.
 In addition to the engine, the frame and swingarm were also taken from the KTM model.
 There are three riding modes (Street, Rain and Offroad) as standard, with Explorer mode available as an option (comparable to KTM's Rally mode).
 The ABS is a cornering ABS from Bosch with street and off-road modes.
 The traction control is dependent on the lean angle, and can be adjusted in nine levels in Explorer mode.
 In addition, the Norden 901 has a ride-by-wire throttle response, a quick shifter and an anti-hopping clutch.
 LED auxiliary headlights are also standard.
 Another difference is the suspension with a fully adjustable WP Apex inverted fork and a fully adjustable WP Apex shock absorber.